 Your dentist will ask about your symptoms and examine you.
 He or she may also ask you about your medical history.

 Because your jaw joint is complicated and there are many possible causes of jaw problems, it can be difficult to work out what is causing your symptoms.
-There is no one test that can be used to diagnose jaw joint dysfunction.
+There’s no one test that can be used to diagnose jaw joint dysfunction.

 Your dentist may also examine your head, neck, face and jaw to see if there is any tenderness.
-You may be asked to move your jaw in all directions to make sure you can move it freely and find out if it’s painful when you move it.
+You may be asked to move your jaw in all directions to make sure you can move it freely and find out if it’s painful or makes clicking noises when you move it.

 Jaw joint dysfunction can often be treated successfully and doesn’t lead to other problems.
 Your treatment will depend on the type of jaw joint dysfunction you have.